NazmusSayad/react-net-kit/README.md

   // For normal usages
   const api = useApi()

-  // When you don't want to use manually loading component, Just the React.Suspense const api = useApi({ suspense: true })
+  // When you don't want to use manual loading component, Just the React.Suspense const api = useApi({ suspense: true })

   const handleClick = async () => {